 As the hammertoe progresses, the joints stiffen, making it harder to straighten the toe by any means.
 If this is the case, the only way to fix them might be thru surgery.

-Hammertoe gets worse over time.
+Hammertoe symptoms get worse over time.
 If you think you might have it, see your doctor right away.
 The sooner it is treated, the easier it is to treat, so nip that hammertoe in the bud.

 How do you fix a Hammertoe?